privacore/helppages-findx/en/search-exits.md

 #Search exits !x
-A search exit is a way to quickly exit findx and search other sources.
+A search exit is a way to quickly exit Findx and search other sources.

 Just type !x in the search field, and findx will forward you to that destination.
-It can be handy if you don't find what you look for, but also if you don't find anything at all.
+It can be handy if you know which site you want to search on, or when you don't see any useful results from Findx.

 ##Search exits by category
 ### Images